danielfm123/croutonlauncher/README.md

 /opt/croutonlauncher/main.py
 ```

-6. open localhost:8000 or launche the chrome extension.
+6. open http://localhost:8000 or launch the chrome extension.
-I Recomend to place the extension pined on the menu and configure as not a tab.
+I Recomend to place the extension pinned to the menu and configure as not a tab.

-If you just want to launch it from shell and not autostarting the menu,the command to launch from shell would be
+If you just want to launch it from shell and not autostart the menu,the command to launch from shell would be
 ```
 sudo enter-chroot /opt/croutonlauncher/main.py
 ```